davshibru/todo/todolist/readme.md

 * Mobile code

-This is a program that sends itself to different platforms and performs the same actions independently of it.
+this is a program that sends itself to different platforms and performs the same actions independently of it.

 * Rootkit

-This is a set of software tools that allows hackers to obtain user data or control the victim's computer.
+  this is a set of software tools that allows hackers to obtain user data or control the victim's computer.

 * Spammer programs

-This is a program that sends a predetermined text to everyone else through e-mail.
+  this is a program that sends a predetermined text to everyone else through e-mail.

 * Spyware

-This is a software that, when come on a computer, begins to collect screen, network, keyboard data, etc.
+  this is a software that, when come on a computer, begins to collect screen, network, keyboard data, etc.

 * Trojan horse

   this is a program that keeps the virus and because it is hard to see in the program for antiviruses

 * Virus

   it is a program that tries to infect other computers or programs

 * Worm

-It is a program that exploits system vulnerabilities and also distributes itself by creating its own copy and does it all automatically.
+  it is a program that exploits system vulnerabilities and also distributes itself by creating its own copy and does it all automatically.

 * Zombie, Bot

-This is a program that makes of native machines a army with the help of which you can attack various services and servers.
+  this is a program that makes of native machines a army with the help of which you can attack various services and servers.

 ## Part 2: Malware Analyses